shaqed/shaqed.github.io/content/posts/blog-2.md

 I've looked in some libc databases, namely https://github.com/niklasb/libc-database.
 And couldn't find the offset I found for `write` on the remote server in *any* of the databases that I've looked.

 I thought I'd try a different approach: so I cannot learn the libc version - but who cares?
-I have control over `write` and I can plug in what ever address I like there get back a byte from the process's memory. <br>
+I have control over `write` and I can plug in what ever address I like there get back a byte from the process's memory. m
 I can use that to **leak all of the libc pages of the remote server's process** and look for the gadgets I want there.
 I thought that this might not have been the solution that most of the people who have solved this challenge used.
 But hey, if it works!

 ### Dumping the entire libc content and looking for useful gadgets